btforsythe/computer-game-notes/craft-the-world/README.md

 ## Remember:

+- Maintain a list (on paper) of the number of dwarfs having each skill.
 - Create one training area for each dwarf.
 Dwarves will train automatically when they're not busy.
 - re-equip dwarves when portals open (this also gives an opportunity to revisit equipment)
   - **(un)equip fire/silver/special arrows!**